dlens/mortgage/README.md

 # Mortgage Savings Calculator

-[Mortgage Savings Calculator](calculator.html): How much many can you save by paying a bit more on each payment?
+* [Mortgage Savings Calculator](calculator.html): How much many can you save by paying a bit more on each payment?
 A surprising amount!
+* [Simpler view of the calculator](calculatorv2.html): This is a simpler view of the calculator.
+It is the same calculation though.

 # Information
 * In [MortgageExamples.ipynb](MortgageExamples.ipynb) we have the mathematical explanations and formula derivations.
 Additionally there is some Python code that performs the calculation.